 Update: A tipster says he’s been told there will be a 50% staff reduction at the Post-Standard starting next week.
 “That’s 200 lost jobs in an already hard-hit community.”

 This entry was posted on Thursday, August 30th, 2012 at 8:57 am and is filed under Future of Journalism, Journalism, Layoffs, Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.